MusalaSoft/atmosphere-docs/usage/sensors-usage.md

 DeviceAcceleration deviceAcceleration = testDevice.getAcceleration();
 ```

-### Device Orientation ###
+### Device Orientation

-You can set or get current Device Orientation.
-Device Orientation has it's own class and contains 3 variables `AZIMUTH`, `PITCH` and `ROLL` representing space.
-The Device Orientation set method is `Deprecated` by Android and it's not wise to use it.
+You can set or get the current `Device Orientation`. `Device Orientation` has it's own class and contains 3 variables `AZIMUTH`, `PITCH` and `ROLL` representing space. **Note that the Device Orientation `set` method is now `Deprecated` in Android.**

- * Device Orientation class
-  * Container class for the device orientation in space.
+The `Device Orientation` class is a container for the device orientation in space.
-  * Contains Get methods for Landscape, Portrait, upsideDownLanscape and upsideDownPortrait.
+* Contains `get` methods for Landscape, Portrait, upsideDownLanscape and upsideDownPortrait.
-  * Contains Set methods for North, South, East, West.
+* Contains `set` methods for North, South, East, West.

 Example code: